SaidXIX/Distributed-File-Search-with-Broker-Sockets-and-JSON/README.md

 ## Credits

-This program was developed by [Your Name].
+This program was developed by [Said Bouziani].